 What is a CV?

-A CV or Curriculum Vitae is a highly- detailed document that chronicles your accomplishments in work, school and in other endeavors related to the field of specialization or the academia.
+A resume or Curriculum Vitae is a highly- detailed document that chronicles your accomplishments in work, school and in other endeavors related to the field of specialization or the academia.

-The content of the CV does not change unless you have acquired new experiences, skills and certifications or made accomplishments relevant to your industry.
+The content of the resume does not change unless you have acquired new experiences, skills and certifications or made accomplishments relevant to your industry.

 3 Main Differences and Similarities Between the Resume and the CV